jamesmacwhite/ipset-netgear-r7000-dd-wrt/README.md

 Compile time options: IPv6 GNU-getopt no-RTC no-DBus no-i18n no-IDN DHCP DHCPv6 no-Lua TFTP conntrack ipset auth DNSSEC no-ID loop-detect inotify
 ```

-While DD-WRT comes with both `dnsmasq` and `iptables` already, the `dnsmasq` version is compiled without `ipset` support, in addition the `iptables` version is a custom 1.3.7 build which is too old for some `ipset` based firewall rules.
+While DD-WRT comes with both `dnsmasq` and `iptables` already, the `dnsmasq` version is compiled without `ipset` support, in addition the `iptables` version is v1.3.7 which is too old for some `ipset` based firewall rules.

 `ipset` itself is compiled using the build system in Entware-ng (which uses the OpenWRT buildroot) but with DD-WRT kernel sources to be compatible where needed.